kaliop-uk/ezmigrationbundle/README.md

 * PHP 5.6 or later.

-* eZPlatform or eZPublish Enterprise 5.4 or eZPublish Community 2014.11 or later.
+* eZPlatform 1, eZPlatform 2 or eZPublish Enterprise 5.4 or eZPublish Community 2014.11 or later.

 ## Installation